 - Nobody ever sees the back cover of a book online!
 Amazon.com now allows customers to view the back of paperback books.

 Then there’s the biggest myth of all: nobody pays attention to the back of a book.
-Almost everyone reads the back cover before they decide whether to purchase.
+Almost everyone reads the blurb before they decide whether to purchase.
 What’s more, they’ll spend only 10 seconds doing it.
 In this post, we’ll show you how to make that time count so that a reader ends up deciding in your favor.

 What makes a good back cover?

 To understand what makes a back cover tick, let’s expose its partner-in-crime: the front cover.
 When readers browse the bookshelves, it’s the front cover (or spine) that gets them to pick it up.
 But the job’s not done!
 At best, they’re only vaguely intrigued at this point.
 The back cover is there to finish the job.

 Done properly, the back cover will motivate the reader to open up and start reading.
 The best back book covers do this through: